 Hormone Replacement Therapy (HRT)

-Women who go through menopause before the age of 45 are often offered Hormone Replacement Therapy or HRT.
 HRT can relieve symptoms and benefit long-term health by replacing some hormones.
-It may not be suitable for all women so should be discussed with your medical team.
+Most women with ovarian cancer can safely take HRT.
+It may not be suitable for all women with ovarian cancer so you should discuss taking HRT with your medical team or a menopause specialist.

 - Prevent loss of bone strength

 - Promote cognitive health (memory and thinking skills)

 - Help with bowel health

 After a surgical menopause HRT is given as one hormone (oestrogen therapy) and can be given via tablets, patches, gels and sprays.
 Those who still have a womb also need to take progesterone.